firebase/quickstart-ios/analytics/README.md

 # Google Analytics for Firebase Quickstart

-This Firebase quickstart is written in Swift and aims to showcase how Firebase Analytics can provide insight on app usage and user engagement.
+This Firebase quickstart is written in Swift and showcases how Firebase Analytics can provide insight on app usage and user engagement.
 You can read more about Google Analytics for Firebase [here](https://firebase.google.com/docs/analytics)!